zazabe/socket-redis/README.md

 `--redis-host` Specify host of redis server.
 Defaults to `localhost`.

-`--socket-ports` Comma separated ports which SockJS workers will listen on.
+`--socket-ports` Comma separated public ports which SockJS workers will listen on.
 Defaults to `8090`.

 `--log-dir` Directory where log is stored.
 Script will try to create directory if needed.
 Defaults to `null` which means it will output to stdout.

+`--status-port` Specify port for http status requests.
+It should not be publicly accesible.
+Defaults to `8086`

 ### Messages published to redis pub/sub channel `socket-redis-up`:
 - `{type: "subscribe", data: {channel: <channel>, clientKey: <clientKey>, data: <subscribe-data>}}`